csc7/PP5_CI_GDEC/README.md

 - ### **Returning users**
 6. As a returning user, I want to be able to contact the site administrator and/or owner and/or developer, so I can send feedback to them.
-7. As a returning user, I want a navigation menu on top, always visible, so I can access any content on the website from there and do not need to use the back button of the browser.
+7. As a returning user, I want a navigation menu on top, always visible, so I can access the main content on the website from there and do not need to use the back button of the browser.
 8. As a returning user, I want to have access to my account easily, so I can quickly sign in.
 9. As a returning user, I want to have a way to contact the developer so I can contribute and/or indicate errors or bugs.
 10. As a returning user, I want to be informed if the contact form goes through, so I know if my message is being sent or it is not.